Stallings automata for free-times-abelian groups: intersections and index: Examples

 \subsection{Moldavanski's example}

 Let $\HH_1 = \gen{xt,y}$ and $\HH_2 = \gen{x,y}$ be subgroups of the group $\Free[2] \times \ZZ = \pres{x,y}{-} \times \pres{t}{-}$.
 Then, $ L_{1} = \HH_1 \cap \ZZ = L_{2} = \HH_2 \cap \ZZ = L_{1} \cap L_{2} = L_{1} + L_{2} = \set{0}$, and respective enriched Stallings automata for $\HH_1$ and $\HH_2$ are: and therefore, Note that the basis $\set{w_1,w_2}$ obtained for $\HH_1 \prF \cap \HH_2 \prF$ is exactly the same as the original basis for $\HH_1\prF$ and for $\HH_2\prF$, namely $w_1 = x$ and $w_2 = y$.
 According to our scheme, $\matr{D} = \matr{B_1} \matr{A_1} - \matr{B_2} \matr{A_2} = \left( \begin{smallmatrix} 1 & 0\\0 & 1 \end{smallmatrix} \right) \left( \begin{smallmatrix} 1\\0 \end{smallmatrix} \right) - \left( \begin{smallmatrix} 1 & 0\\0 & 1 \end{smallmatrix} \right) \left( \begin{smallmatrix} 0\\0 \end{smallmatrix} \right) = \left( \begin{smallmatrix} 1\\0 \end{smallmatrix} \right) $, and the matrix $\matr{M} = ( 0\ 1 )$ has as row a basis for $(L_{1} + L_{2})\matr{D}^{-1} =\ker \matr{D}$.
-Hence, the Smith normal form of $\matr{M}$ is $\matr{S} = ( 1 \ 0)$, with~$\matr{P} = (1)$, and $\matr{Q} = \left( \begin{smallmatrix} 0 & 1 \\ 1 & 0 \end{smallmatrix} \right) $.
+Hence, the Smith normal form of $\matr{M}$ is $\matr{S} = \matr{P} \matr{M} \matr{Q} = ( 1 \ 0)$, with~$\matr{P} = (1)$, and $\matr{Q} = \left( \begin{smallmatrix} 0 & 1 \\ 1 & 0 \end{smallmatrix} \right) $.
 Therefore, $\diagi_1 = 1$, $\diagi_2 = 0$, and applying~\Cref{thm: Stallings = Cayley} we have that

 Since the obtained abelian group $\ZZ$ is infinite, the intersection $\HH_1 \cap \HH_2$ is not finitely generated.
-Now, replace the arcs labelled by $w_1,w_2$ by the corresponding enriched paths reading $xt$ and $y$ and note that there are no foldings available.
-Finally, (normalize and) equalize \wrt the only possible spanning tree $\Treei$ (consisting of the $x$-labelled (red) arcs in \Cref{fig: normalcl(y)}) to obtain a Stallings automaton for $\HH_1 \cap \HH_2$.
+Now, replace the arcs labeled by $w_1,w_2$ by the corresponding enriched paths reading $xt$ and $y$ and note that there are no foldings available.
+Finally, (normalize and) equalize \wrt the only possible spanning tree $\Treei$ (consisting of the $x$-labeled (red) arcs in \Cref{fig: normalcl(y)}) to obtain a Stallings automaton for $\HH_1 \cap \HH_2$.

 Therefore $\HH_1 \cap \HH_2$ is not finitely generated, and $\Basis_{\Treei} = \set{\,x^i y x^{-i} \st i\in \ZZ\,}$ is a basis for $ \HH_1 \cap \HH_2 = \normalcl{y}$.